steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 ```
 In `LICENSE-binary` update the line declaring the version of the bundle.jar artifact included
 in distributions.
+For example:
 ```
 software.amazon.awssdk:bundle:2.30.27
 ```

+### Do a clean build and create the PR if all is good.

+If it compiles
+1. Commit the change, including the version number in the title
+1. Push to github
+1. Create a PR -don't include the version there yet.

+After this, leave yetus to do its work.

+As you continue your work, place test results and stack traces into the PR, making it visible to all.
+Anyone who is collaborating should do the same.

 ### Do a clean build and test with your normal bucket

 In `hadoop-aws` directory
 1. Run `mvn verify`
 1. Run the `ILoadTest*` load tests from your IDE or via maven through
-      `mvn verify -Dtest=skip -Dit.test=ILoadTest\*`  ; look for regressions in performance
+      `mvn verify -Dtest=skip -Dit.test=ILoadTest\* -Dscale`  ; look for regressions in performance
       as much as failures.
 1. Create the site with `mvn site -DskipTests`; look in `target/site` for the report.
 1. Review *every single `-output.txt` file in `hadoop-tools/hadoop-aws/target/failsafe-reports`,
   paying particular attention to
   `org.apache.hadoop.fs.s3a.scale.ITestS3AInputStreamPerformance-output.txt`,
   as that is where changes in stream close/abort logic will surface.
-2.

 ### Testing all the buckets.

 Run the `ITests` against the other buckets.
-This is the most time consuming parts of the process, ~20 minutes for each run and the setup time.
+This is the most time consuming parts of the process, ~20 minutes for each run and the setup time, assuming they actually work.

+What's the best order?
+* Start with your normal development bucket, as changes in behavior will be more obvious there.
+* Proceed to the third-party store, as that is the most likely to have problems.
+* Then the long-haul link
+* After that: whatever is most convenient.